 The current market for properties that meet our investment objectives is limited.
 In addition, we believe finding properties that are appropriate for the specific use of allowing medical-use and adult-use cannabis operators may be limited as more competitors enter the market, and as regulated cannabis operators obtain greater access to alternative financing sources, including but not limited to equity and debt financing sources.
-For example, according to analysis by Viridian Capital Advisors, North American cannabis companies either closed or announced more than approximately \$4.0 billion in capital in 2022.

-We face significant competition from a diverse mix of market participants, including but not limited to, other companies with similar business models, independent investors, hedge funds and other real estate investors, hard money lenders, and cannabis operators themselves, all of whom may compete with us in our efforts to acquire real estate zoned for regulated cannabis facilities.
+We face significant competition from a diverse mix of market participants, including but not limited to, other companies with similar business models, including those companies involved in the sale of certain hemp extract products (including delta-8 THC, among others), independent investors, hedge funds and other real estate investors, hard money lenders, and cannabis operators themselves, all of whom may compete with us in our efforts to acquire real estate zoned for regulated cannabis facilities.
 In some instances, we will be competing to acquire real estate with persons who have no interest in the cannabis industry but have identified value in a real estate location that we may be interested in acquiring.
-In particular, we face competition from established companies in this industry, including Innovative Industrial Properties, Inc. (the largest publicly-traded cannabis-focused REIT listed in the U.S.) as well as local real estate investors, particularly for smaller retail assets.
-Recently, we have also seen competition from emerging debt funds.
+In particular, we face competition from established companies in this industry, as well as local real estate investors, particularly for smaller retail assets.
+We have also seen competition from emerging debt funds.
 We believe that most cannabis cultivation facilities typically require capital in excess of \$20.0 million, which could provide some barriers for smaller potential competitors.